-Consistant illustrations determine for a large part the look and feel of your manual.
-However, in order to create ultimate consistant manuals, you would use corporate guidelines for your instructions.
+Consistent illustrations determine for a large part the look and feel of your manual.
+However, in order to create ultimate consistent manuals, you should use corporate guidelines for your instructions.

-These guidelines include elements for the brand design, the logo, a specific font and colours.
-When using text, also consider to use guide lines for the language (American english or British english?), the tone of voice, the system of measurement, how do differnt types of infromation look like (e.g. warnings, instructions, tips) or when to use various types of highlighting (e.g., bold or italics type).
+These guidelines include elements for the brand design, logo and a specific font and colours.
+When using text, also consider to use guidelines for the language (American English or British English?), the tone of voice, the system of measurement, how do different types of information look like (e.g. warnings, instructions, tips) or when to use various types of highlighting (e.g., bold or italics type).

 Fig. 11 - IKEA instructions are so iconic that they have been copied for several purposes

-Knowing your audience maybe rule number one when designing instructions.
-Different users use different jargon and not every user has the same knowledge level.
+Knowing your audience should be rule number one when designing instructions.
+Different users understand different jargon and not every user has the same knowledge level.

-When you sell your product worldwide, the least you should do is translating your instructions to the language of your target country, so your audience can read them.
+When you sell your product worldwide, the least you should do is translate your instructions into the language of your target country, so your audience can read them.

 Besides this, you should be aware of the basic knowledge of your user.
-This is something IKEA is aware off really well.
+This is something IKEA is aware of really well.
 They manage cultural differences.

-IKEA sells their products on every content and with affordable furniture they target the majority of the people living there.
-Taking into account the basic knowledge of ‘world civilians’, it is IKEA’s mission to create instructions that are understandable for everyone.
+IKEA sells their products on every continent.
+With their affordable furniture, they target the majority of the people living wherever their products are available.
+Taking into account the basic knowledge of ‘world citizens’, it is IKEA’s mission to create instructions that are understandable by everyone.

-So when designing your instructions, don’t think everyone is just as smart a you.
-Create easy-to-understand instructions without giving the user the idea that he is stupid.
-Choose for a step-by-step approach rather than putting too much information in one illustration.
+So, when designing your instructions, don’t think everyone is just as smart as you!
+Create easy-to-understand instructions without giving the user the idea that he or she is stupid.
+Choose a step-by-step approach rather than putting too much information into one illustration.

-So you think you can design the best instructions ever now?
-Think again.
+So, do you think you can design the best instructions ever now?
+Think again!

-When your first version is ready, test your instructions by installing the product with help of them.
-Do this yourself, but also set up a user research.
+When your first version is ready, test your own instructions by installing the product with the help of them.
+Do this yourself, but also set up user feedback.
 Analyse the results, optimise the instructions and repeat this process over and over again.

 There is just one end result possible.
-Make sure that the user can’t have any doubt on the way towards to that process.
+Make sure that the user can have no doubt about the way towards it.

-Your user deserves a great user experience at every stage of the customer journey.
+Your user deserves a great user experience at every stage of their customer journey.

-And after spending all those time on a great product, you also want to give him a good experience when consulting the user instructions.
+After spending all that time on a great product, you also want to give your customer a good experience when consulting the user instructions.